br3ndonland/inboard/README.md

   - Custom:
     - `GUNICORN_CONF="/app/package/custom_gunicorn_conf.py"`
 - [Gunicorn worker processes](https://docs.gunicorn.org/en/latest/settings.html#worker-processes): The number of Gunicorn worker processes to run is determined based on the `MAX_WORKERS`, `WEB_CONCURRENCY`, and `WORKERS_PER_CORE` environment variables, with a default of 1 worker per CPU core and a default minimum of 2.
 This is the "performance auto-tuning" feature described in [tiangolo/uvicorn-gunicorn-docker](https://github.com/tiangolo/uvicorn-gunicorn-docker).
-  - `MAX_WORKERS`: Maximum number of workers to use, independent of number of CPU cores.
+  - `MAX_WORKERS`: Maximum number of workers, independent of number of CPU cores.
     - Default: not set (unlimited)
     - Custom: `MAX_WORKERS="24"`
-  - `WEB_CONCURRENCY`: Set number of workers independently of number of CPU cores.
+  - `WEB_CONCURRENCY`: Total number of workers, independent of number of CPU cores.
     - Default: not set
     - Custom: `WEB_CONCURRENCY="4"`
   - `WORKERS_PER_CORE`: Number of Gunicorn workers per CPU core.
 Overridden if `WEB_CONCURRENCY` is set.